This is a walking tour of Moscow which includes visits many of the sights overlooked on Moscow holidays.

 The word “kremlin” means fortification, and there are many across Russia.
 However, “The Kremlin” always refers to the Kremlin in Moscow.

 The history of The Kremlin goes back to the reign of the Great Prince Yuri of Kiev, considered to be the founder of Moscow.
 There is an equestrian statue, erected in 1954, on Tverskaya St. honoring the Great Prince.
 The white stone walls and towers of the Kremlin were erected in 1367 by Dmitry Donskoy.
-Totally rebuilt between 1485 and 1495, the Kremlin acquired its present appearance and dimensions.
+The Kremlin was totally rebuilt between 1485 and 1495.
+It was after the rebuilding that it acquired its present appearance and dimensions.

-At the beginning of the 18th century, Peter I moved the capital of Russia to St. Petersburg, but the coronation of Russian tsars continued to be held in within the Kremlin walls in the Cathedral of the Dormition.
-There you will see the actual chair in which Ivan IV (terrible) sat during the ceremony.
+At the beginning of the 18th century, Peter I moved the capital of Russia to St. Petersburg, but the coronation of Russian tzars continued to be held in within the Kremlin walls in the Cathedral of the Dormition.
+There you will see the actual chair in which Ivan IV (Terrible) sat during the ceremony.

 The Soviet government moved the capital back to Moscow in 1917, and the Kremlin became the seat of the highest state bodies, known as the “preserve,” where only those who lived or worked there were admitted.